putflyer/Final-Project/README.md

 Group Food

-Members: Ryan Watkins and https://data.wprdc.org/dataset/on-road-bicycle-pavement-markings
+Members: Ryan Watkins and Vishal Menon

 The project is essentially to pick the best neighborhood in Pittsburgh based on a series of metrics.
 The metrics are decided by us, and are backed up by the datasets linked below